Hero Image

 Using the UC Plant problem diagnostic tool

 The tool can use some explanation.
-Check out this blog that provides an overview of how to use the plant pest diagnostic tool.
+Check out this blog and this YouTube to get an overview of how to use the plant pest diagnostic tool.

 What next after pest identification?
 If your diagnosis ends with the conclusion that the problem has been caused by a pest of some sort, the next step needs some more thought and observation.
 There are many aspects to effective management of pests, including cultural care of the plants to make them stronger and more able to tolerate pests.
 The degree of control of a pest need to be balanced with environmental needs and the health of the plant.